Raw Diet for Dogs: Benefits, Risks, and How to Get Started

 Smaller, Less Odorous Stools

 Because of the improvement in digestion, raw feeding also results in smaller, firmer, and less smelly stools.
 This is because raw food contains more digestible nutrients.
-It means that dogs on a raw diet absorb most of what they eat and produce less waste.
+It means that dogs on a raw food diet absorb most of what they eat and produce less waste.

 In contrast, commercial dog foods contain ingredients that pass through the digestive system without being fully absorbed, resulting in larger and more frequent bowel movements.